oracle/weblogic-kubernetes-operator/README.md

 Please refer to [Creating a WebLogic domain with the operator](site/creating-domain.md) for information about how to create a WebLogic domain with the operator.

 [comment]: # ( Manually creating a WebLogic domain.
 If preferred, a domain can be created manually, i.e. without using the scripts provided with the operator.
 As long as the domain follows the guidelines, it can still be managed by the operator.
 Please refer to [Manually creating a WebLogic domain] site/manually-creating-domain.md for details.
 A good example of when manual domain creation may be preferred is when a user already has a set of existing WLST scripts that are used to create domains and they wish to reuse those same WLST scripts in Kubernetes, perhaps with some small modifications. )

-## Exporting WebLogic metrics to Prometheus

-When using the operator to manage WebLogic domains, it may also be desirable to export WebLogic Server metrics to Prometheus using the [WLS Exporter](https://github.com/oracle/weblogic-monitoring-exporter), which allows metrics to be displayed in Grafana, and permits the creation of alerts and initiation of scaling actions from Prometheus alerts.
-Please refer to [Prometheus integration](site/prometheus.md) for more information.

 ## Starting up the domain